 What to see at La Vang Church?

-La Vang Holy Land, also known as “Basilica of Our Lady of La Vang”, has undergone many events in history and time.
+La Vang Holy Land, also known as the “Basilica of Our Lady of La Vang”, has undergone many events in history and time.
 Until today, La Vang Church seems to shine all its ancient beauty under a corner of Hai Lang – Quang Tri.
 The architecture of the church here follows the traditional architecture of the Catholic church.

 In the heart of the Holy Land, today remains the belltower of the Basilica of Our Lady of La Vang.
-This construction was built from 1924 – 1929, got a great renovation in 1959.
+This construction was built from 1924 – 1929, and got a great renovation in 1959.
 In the summer of 1972, the Basilica was destroyed due to war.

 In the supposed location where Our Lady appeared near the old banyan tree; a monumental monument was built with the image of three banyan trees and Our Lady of La Vang in the center.
 And the Statue of Our Lady of La Vang is also placed in many places in the Sanctuary.
 Our Lady is often shown with the image of a gentlewoman holding a baby in Ao Dai, the traditional Vietnamese costumes.

 In front of the bell tower relic of the Basilica of Our Lady of La Vang is a large square.
-The two sides of the square is the “Way of the Cross” – a series of 14 sculptures depicting the progression of Jesus’ passion; from his condemnation to his crucifixion and finally his burial.
+The two sides of the square are the “Way of the Cross” – a series of 14 sculptures depicting the progression of Jesus’ passion; from his condemnation to his crucifixion and finally his burial.

 La Vang pilgrimage festival